orstewar/ist346-content/labs/C.md

 In this lab you will:

-- Learn learn basic networking commands for PowerShell and Linux
+- Learn basic networking commands for PowerShell and Linux
 - Understand the basics of how the Docker network environment works.
 - Learn the basics of the linux command line.